itlabsio/kubedeployer/README.md

 * ***VAULT_SECRETS_PREFIX*** - template of vault-path to secret where store connection settings to Kubernetes (ex.: template/to/cluster/*/secret).

+## Supported structure maintenance types

+Kubedeployer supports three structure maintenance types of manifests to deploy:
+- orthodox
+- smart
+- kustomize

+### Orthodox

+Process manifest files in `MANIFEST_FOLDER`.
+In file placeholder like `${VAR_NAME}` will be replaced by corresponding environment variables `VAR_NAME`.
+If environment variable `ENVIRONMENT` was defined, kubedeployer will also add files from subdirectory with samename as value of this variable.
+All files concatinates in one and it deployes by applying it to kubernetes cluster.

+### Smart

+It is like orthodox deployer, it replaces placeholders with environment variables.
+But has another algorithm of collecting files and deploying them.

+If in `MANIFEST_FOLDER` were found `kustomization.yaml` file then deployer will collect files by kustomize.
+Else it will create `kustomization.yaml` file with list of files, which were generated like in orthodox deployer.
+Deploy happens by applying `kustomization.yaml`

+### Kustomize
+If in `MANIFEST_FOLDER` were found `kustomization.yaml` file then deployer will collect files by kustomize.
+Deploy happens by applying `kustomization.yaml`

+Unlike previous deployers this one does not replace placeholders and do not try to guess what can be deployed.

 ## How to launch in gitlab-ci.yml

 ```yaml